Sunday School Programs

 This class studies books about the Christian faith and spiritual growth allowing for lively group discussion.
 The class provides opportunities for regular mission work.
 Yearly, we sponsor the building of a well in Africa.
 The class invites and welcomes all persons of every age, gender identity, racial or ethnic background, sexual orientation, marital or socioeconomic status, national,physical or mental ability into full participation in the life to this faith community and declare ourselves to be open, affirming and reconciling.

 Contact Lynda Rife at firstname.lastname@example.org or (512) 797-9019.

 Children’s Building – Great Room

-This group of volunteers works throughout the year gathering materials and shoe boxes in order to participate in the Operation Christmas Child Program.
+This group of volunteers works throughout the year gathering materials, and shoeboxes in order to participate in the Operation Christmas Child Shoebox Christmas Program.
 In addition, members of this group participate in monthly meetings and outings.
 The Sunshine class is designed for mentally challenged adults.
-It is structured to love, accept, nurture, and magnify each member’s gifts and strengths.
-For more information, please contact Art Barkis at firstname.lastname@example.org.
+It is structured to love, accept, nurture and magnify each member’s gifts and strengths.
+For more information, please contact Art Barkis at email@example.com.